 SDG Goal Alignment rationale SDG 3: Good Health and Wellbeing Ensure healthy lives and promote well- being for all at all ages.
-People spend more than 90% of their time in buildings, therefore enabling healthy lives and promoting wellbeing for all ages is an area Savills IM can impact through our RI processes.
-For the AuM we manage we seek to assess the health and wellbeing provision and how encourage positive change.
-SDG 4: Quality Education Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all The real estate investment management sector has a skills gap between the skills needed to deliver sustainable buildings and fully embed how sustainability opportunities are integrated into the investment lifecycle and the current workforce.
-As a responsible investment manager, we can seek to contribute by mentoring young people and upskilling our employees and supply chain.
-SDG 5: Gender Equality Achieve gender equality and empower all women and girls Enabling diversity and inclusion in the workplace has been proven to lead to better business decisions.
-Savills IM has a strategic focus on diversity and inclusion, including initiatives to support and further gender equality.
+People spend more than 90% of their tim buildings, therefore enabling healthy lives promoting wellbeing for all ages is an area Savil can impact through our RI processes.
+For the we manage we seek to assess the health wellbeing provision and how encourage pos change.
+SDG 4: Quality Education Ensure inclusive and equitable quality education and promote lifelong learning The real estate investment management sector a skills gap between the skills needed to de sustainable buildings and fully embed sustainability opportunities are integrated into investment lifecycle and the current workforce. responsible investment manager, we can see contribute by mentoring young people and upsk our employees and supply chain.